dimasmuly/Hungryhub-API/README.md

 ## Seed Data

-Pada event startup, aplikasi akan:
+On application startup:

-- Membuat tabel jika belum ada
+- Create tables if they do not exist
-- Mengecek jumlah restoran
+- Check the number of restaurants
-- Jika 0, otomatis insert:
+- If 0, automatically insert:
-  - Restoran `Bangkok Spice` dengan 5 menu item
+  - Restaurant `Bangkok Spice` with 5 menu items
-  - Restoran `Chiang Mai Garden` dengan 5 menu item
+  - Restaurant `Chiang Mai Garden` with 5 menu items

-Seed terdapat di `app/main.py` dalam fungsi `init_db_and_seed`.
+Seeding logic is in `app/initial_data.py` inside `seed_data()`.

-## Autentikasi
+## Authentication

-Semua endpoint membutuhkan API key sederhana via header:
+All endpoints require a simple API key via header:

 - Header: `X-API-Key: supersecretapikey`

-Jika header tidak ada atau value salah, API akan mengembalikan:
+If the header is missing or the value is incorrect, the API returns:

-- `401 Unauthorized` dengan pesan `Invalid API key`
+- `401 Unauthorized` with message `Invalid API key`

-## Endpoint API
+## API Endpoints

 ### Restaurant